Samuel-Campbell/samuel-campbell.github.io/index.md

 ## **~$ cat aboutme.txt**

-Hi my name is Samuel Campbell and I am studying Software Engineering at Concordia University!
+Hi my name is Samuel Campbell and I am graduating from Software Engineering at Concordia University mid August!

 I spent a great deal of time searching for an academic field of interest.
 One day I decided to investigate C++...
 My life would never be the same.
 It sparked my interest on the same order of magnitude that Pokemon Red/Blue did for you and I as children.